 - I’m married to the amazing Dharma Akmon.

-Previously, Devon served as the second director of the Arab American National Museum (AANM).
-Devon joined the AANM as curator of community history shortly before the museum opened in 2005; was promoted to deputy director in 2009; and became director in 2013.
+Prior to that, Devon served as the second director of the Arab American National Museum (AANM).
+He joined the AANM as curator of community history shortly before the museum opened in 2005; was promoted to deputy director in 2009; and was named director in 2013.
 As director, Devon established new relationships with individuals and organizations that resulted in the expansion of the museum’s mission and programming throughout the nation.
 Devon also oversaw the physical expansion of the museum with the creation of the Annex, a new community arts space immediately adjacent to the Museum, and an artist-in-residency unit in the neighboring City Hall Artspace Lofts.

 Under his aegis, the AANM was named an Affiliate of the Smithsonian Institution, a member of the National Performance Network, and an internationally-recognized TAKREEM Laureate for Cultural Excellence.
 Devon also helped lead the AANM through both the Museum Assessment Program (MAP) and Accreditation from the American Alliance of Museums.
 This was a major accomplishment given the museum achieved Accreditation, the museum field’s mark of distinction, on its first attempt and within 10 years of opening the museum to the public.